 - It is important to consider bone health in adulthood too, to complete the building of a ‘bone bank’ and also to maintain our bone mass into older age.

-- We reach our peak/maximum bone mass at about 30 years old.
+- We reach our peak/maximum bone mass in our 30s12.
 The more we have in our ‘bone bank’ at this stage, the more we have in reserve for later in life, to stave off the age-related decline in bone density.

 - We must maintain our ‘bone bank’ once we reach peak/maximum bone mass, by consuming enough calcium and other minerals to support the constant remodelling of our bones.